-Why don't titles show up in sentence case in bibliographies?
+How do I get titles to show up in sentence case in bibliographies?

-Some styles, such as APA, demand the use of sentence case for titles (e.g., “Oxidation and reduction of iron by acidophilic bacteria”).
+Some citation styles, such as APA, require the use of sentence case for titles (e.g., “Oxidation and reduction of iron by acidophilic bacteria”).
 Others, like the Chicago Manual of Style, require title case (“Oxidation and Reduction of Iron by Acidophilic Bacteria”).